Suriname Investment and Trade Agency

 Suriname Investment and Trade Agency (SITA) is a Surinamese government institution that was founded in 2021.
+SITA operates as an investment promotion agency affiliation with the Caribbean Association of Investment Promotion Agencies.

 Functions

 The objective of SITA is to support international investments and to stimulate Surinamese exports.
 For this means it organizes meetings between companies, like on 24 July 2023 with ConnectAmericas, the biggest trade community of the Americas that was founded by the Inter-American Development Bank (IDB).
 In June 2024 SITA signed a memorandum of understanding with the Guyana Office for Investment (GO-Invest) to promote investments and trade between the two countries.

 In addition, investments in Suriname are being encouraged.
 Through President Santokhi and Minister Ramdin of Foreign Affairs, International Business, and International Cooperation, SITA is involved in supporting foreign investors, such as in August 2023 with the investment plans of a Brazilian cattle company in Suriname.
 The president also brings SITA to the attention of investors abroad, such as during bilateral talks with Prime Minister Jan Jambon of Flanders (Belgium) in July 2023 and during the Suriname Business Forum in New York in September 2023.
 In July 2024, SITA signed a memorandum of understanding for cooperation with the Suriname-Guyana Chamber of Commerce.